lukasHoel/fake-video-detection/runs/Readme.md

 - Baseline: `2020-Jan-26_19-43-44_29c5b56a-4074-11ea-b304-0242ac1c0002`
 - Temporal Encoder: `2020-Jan-26_20-48-58_464da536-407d-11ea-9db4-0242ac1c0002`

-## Training on all fake methods simultaneously and training on 1000 videos
+## Training on all fake methods simultaneously and training on 1000 videos (runs by Lukas)
 In the ablation studies, we mentioned this kind of training.
 We made the following training runs for it.

 #### Deepfake with 1000 videos, locally (small batch-size)